kestra-io/docs/content/docs/15.how-to-guides/loop.md

 ## Loop Over Nested Lists of Values

-This example demonstrates how to use `EachSequential` to loop over a list of strings and then loop through a nested list for each string.
+This example demonstrates how to use `ForEach` to loop over a list of strings and then loop through a nested list for each string.
 To see the flow in action, define the `each_nested` flow as shown below:

 ```yaml
 id: each_nested